tzahifurmanski/team-management-bot/README.md

 ## Ideas:

 ### Fun stuff
-* An 'Assemble' function (that posts a DM message to the team)
+* Give it a personality (A name, a picture, character description)
+* Post a funny quotes / gifs when someone uses a predefined keyword/emoji (SSO/team member)

+* 'Surprise me'
+* Show X a gif that is funny / sad
+* In team channels, we can put a funny picture of the team (should be sustainable)

 * Bat signal - A user can signal 'I need help' and the bot will post it in the team channel.
+* Add a command to 'speak'

 * Add an option to 'introduce yourself' to someone (and tag them)
-* Post a funny quote when someone uses a predefined keyword (SSO/team member)
-* Add a command to 'say hi'

 ### Utils
+* An 'Assemble' function (that posts a DM message to the team)
-* Status command (to see if the bot is alive)
+* Status command (to see if the bot is alive.
+We can use the 'introduce yourself' command ATM)
 * A command to return all team specific help desk tickets (a parameter to include the last comment for each / another command to get the details for a ticket)
 * Get monitoring / push notifications for flaky tests?
 * Comment on a thread when someone tags the team Slack group (except for specific channels) / Instead maybe capture it in the team's asks channel